-At Mornington Primary School we believe that the study of English should create confident communicators, imaginative thinkers and informed citizens who are able to understand, analyse, communicate and build relationships with others and the world around them.
-We believe that Speaking and Listening, Writing and Reading are skills that can be learned by all students, wherever they may be in their learning journey, and that spelling, grammar and punctuation need to be taught within these contexts.
+At Mornington Primary School we believe that the study of English should create confident communicators, imaginative thinkers and informed citizens who are able to understand, analyse, communicate, and build relationships with others and the world around them.
+We understand how vital literacy skills are to support all areas of learning and use evidence-based methods to ensure all students succeed and thrive in this area.

 At Mornington Primary School we teach Mathematics through differentiated challenging problem solving, regular fluency practice and skill based learning.
 We aim to develop independent learners with the capacity for deeper thinking and the confidence to inquire into mathematical concepts.
 This includes constructing meaning, thinking mathematically, solving a variety of problems, articulating their thinking and correctly using mathematical language.

 The proficiencies of Understanding, Fluency, Problem Solving and Reasoning are fundamental to learning mathematics and working mathematically and are applied across all three strands Number and Algebra, Measurement and Geometry, and Statistics and Probability.

 The Mathematics curriculum aims to ensure that students: